 Be careful to not overwater.

-Also, make sure the new soil and the new pot have good drainage – newly transplanted plants should never be left in waterlogged grow medium or standing water.
+Also, make sure the new soil is moist and the new pot has good drainage holes – newly transplanted plants should never be left in waterlogged grow medium or standing water.

 Give It Time and Care